1959 Alabama Crimson Tide football team: Memphis State

 After their upset victory over Georgia Tech, the Crimson Tide entered the polls for the first time since the 1954 season in the No. 17 position.
 Down 7–0 at halftime to underdog Memphis State, the Crimson Tide rallied with a pair of second half touchdowns and defeated the Tigers 14–7 at Denny Stadium.
 After a scoreless first quarter, Memphis took a 7–0 lead after Jimmy Wright scored on a one-yard touchdown run that capped an 84-yard drive.
 Alabama then took an 8–7 lead in the third quarter when W. E. Richardson scored on a fourth-and-three touchdown run followed it with a successful two-point conversion.
 Mal Moore then threw a four-yard touchdown pass to William Rice in the fourth quarter that made the final score 14–7.
-The victory improved Alabama's all-time record against Memphis State to 2–0.